 There are many tile surfaces to choose from – glass, ceramic, granite, and even metal.
 They come in different cuts, colors, and patterns.
 While placing these, create harmony between the hood, cabinets, countertops, and even the flooring.

 Lighting is another feature you can add to your kitchen backsplash to create a warm and visual interest in your kitchen design.
 Its collaboration with your backsplash will add to the functioning and aesthetics of your cooking space.

 Marble is a versatile and timeless foundation for the kitchen.
 You can pair your countertops with a complementing marble backsplash.
 Or you can choose to use the same marble as the countertop for a uniform feel.
 This will give your kitchen a luxurious feel and elevate the space even more.
 You can also pair it with simple or patterned glass, ceramic, and porcelain tile for a more casual look.

 But make sure you have a budget set as stone backsplashes can get really expensive.
 You can choose to either install a whole slab of one design or opt for smaller marble tilings.

-Similarly, whatever you choose will affect your backsplash costing and overall budget.
+Similarly, whatever you choose will affect your backsplash cost and overall budget.
 Also, marble tiles will need frequent touch-ups and maintenance as they can crack and scratch easily.

 Quartz and Quartzite

-Quartz and quartzite can vary between marble-ish design or come in more varied granite textures.
+Quartz and quartzite can vary between marble-ish designs or come in more varied granite textures.

 You add a pop of excitement to your backsplash when you have a clean countertop canvas.
 Similarly, if you have a more dramatic countertop, you can choose a clean white quartz backsplash and let it shine.